Pollen allergy (hay fever)

 - Regularly clean carpets and furniture.

-- Fit pollen filters in your car and keep them well maintained.
+- Fit pollen filters in your car and keep well maintained.

-- Wash your hair the evening to ensure that as little pollen as possible gets into your bed and disturbs your sleep.
+- Wash your hair in the evening to ensure that as little pollen as possible gets into your bed.

 - Take off the clothes you have been wearing before entering the bedroom

 - Rinse the nose with saltwater spray or saline in the morning and evening.